Sulejówek

-Sulejówek is a town in Poland, about 18 km east of Warsaw city centre and part of its metropolitan area.
+Sulejówek is a town in Poland, about 18 km east of Warsaw city centre and part of the Warsaw metropolitan area.
 It is located in Masovian Voivodeship, in Mińsk County.
 Its population numbers 19,323 (2011).

 The town is well known in Poland as the place where Józef Piłsudski lived in the years between 1923 and 1926.
 The former manor houses the Józef Piłsudski Museum and is listed as a Historic Monument of Poland.